 The PBN concept represents a major shift from sensor-based to performance-based navigation.
 These initiatives are cornerstones of SESAR (Single European Sky ATM Research) program which is building the future European air traffic management system.
 It is the technological and operational dimension of the Single European Sky (SES) initiative to meet future airspace capacity and safety needs., which will move today's ground-based air traffic control system to a more efficient one that relies on satellite navigation and on-board aircraft avionics.
 The potential benefits of RNAV and RNP are significant and include shorter, more direct flight paths; improved airport arrival rates; enhanced controller productivity; fuel savings; and reduced aircraft noise.
 PBN is one of several enablers of an Airspace Concept.
 The others are Communications, ATS Surveillance and ATM.

-- Policy for the Application of Performance Based Navigation in UK/Irish Airspace - 15th April 2011
+- Policy for the Application of Performance Based Navigation in Irish and UK Airspace - 15th April 2011

-- PBN Implementation Plan For Ireland - 01st August 2011
+- PBN Implementation Plan for Ireland - 25th March 2021

 Flexible Use of Airspace